Lü (surname)

 Lü (/cmn/) is the pinyin (Lǚ with the tone diacritic) and Wade–Giles romanisation of a Chinese surname, most commonly 吕 (simplified Chinese) and 呂 (traditional Chinese).

 Romanization

 Lü is the standard pinyin spelling of the Chinese character 吕/呂.
 When input of the umlaut is not possible, the surname is commonly romanized as Lu or Lv (v is the pinyin input shorthand for ü).
 On 31 October 2011, the National Standardization Committee of China issued The Chinese phonetic alphabet spelling rules for Chinese names, which stipulates that Lü should be spelled Lyu in such situation.
 The rule came into effect on 1 February 2012.
+The spelling of "Lyǔ" is also the spelling used in Yale romanization of Mandarin.
 In Cantonese the name is commonly romanized as Lui.

 Possible characters

 吕/呂

 吕/呂 is the 47th most common surname in China, shared by 5.6 million people, or 0.47% of the Chinese population as of 2002.
 It is especially common in Shandong and Henan provinces.

 The surname originated from the ancient State of Lü.
 Lü Shang (fl.
 11th century BC), the founder of the State of Qi, was the first person known to have the surname.

 It is 22nd on the Hundred Family Surnames, contained in the verse 何呂施張 (He Lü Shi Zhang).